the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 ```
 ### Keys type

-There are two types of keys which can be used in an object:
+There are two types of key that can be used in an object:

-- `Text` - any arbitrary string
+- `text`: any arbitrary string.
-- `attr-names` - the key of the object needs to be one of the attribute defined in capture base with which overlay would be used.
-The validation would check whether the given attribute exists in the capture base; if not, an error would be returned.
+- `attr-names`: the key of the object needs to be one of the attributes defined in the capture base with which the overlay would be used.
+Validation checks whether the given attribute exists in the capture base.
+If not, an error is returned.

 ### Values Type

-Values types are used to validate elements within overlay and they are defined as follows:
+The values of the types are used to validate the elements within the overlay.
+They are defined as follows:

-- `Object` - Validate if attribute is object or nested object with keys type and values type
+Object: Validates if the attribute is an object or a nested object with keys "type" and "values."
-- `Array` - Validate if attribute is an array of values
+- `array`: Validates if the attribute is an array of values.
-- `Binary` - Validate if attribute is binary data
+- `binary`: Validate if the attribute is binary data.
-- `Text` - Validate if attribute is any arbitrary string (including numbers and other characters)
+- `text`: Validate if the attribute is an arbitrary string (including numbers and other characters).
-- `Lang` - Validate if attribute is a valid language code according to ISO 639-1 with country code (ISO 3166-1 alpha-2) or ISO 639-3
+- `lang`: Validates if the attribute is a valid language code according to ISO 639-1, including a country code according to ISO 3166-1 alpha-2 or ISO 639-3.
-- `Ref` - Validate if attribute is a reference in form of SAID to another object
+- `ref`: Validate if the attribute is a reference in the form of a SAID to another object.
-- `Any` - Allow for any type, validation would be skipped for such element
+- `any`: Allow any type; validation would be skipped for such an element.

 ## ABNF